-Servos are only water resistant.
-Meaning that if water is splashed on the servo by any chance, the water won’t seep inside.
-But if you submerge the servo underwater, then that is a problem.
-So, if you want a waterproof servo, you’ll have to DIY.
+Servos are only water resistant, meaning that if water is splashed on the servo by any chance, the water won’t seep inside.
+But when you submerge the servo underwater, then it is a problem.
+You’ll have to DIY for having a waterproof servo.
 There are a few methods for the waterproof servo.

 What Causes a Servo to Fail?